The Final Countdown (song): Legacy

-The song is a favourite at sporting events, often being played to rally crowds.
-It has also become a staple of high school and college pep bands for the same purpose.
+The song is a favourite at sporting events; it is also often being played to sports championship events and victory parades for winning teams at professional sports leagues and college tournaments in front of the rally crowds while singing along.
+It has also become a staple of high school and college pep musical bands for the same purpose.

-On 26 December 1987, the Hellenic Broadcasting Corporation (ΕΡΤ), used the song as the theme for the documentary "The Road to Glory" about EuroBasket 1987, which was won by the Greek national team.
+On 26 December 1987, the Hellenic Broadcasting Corporation (ΕΡΤ), used the song as the theme for the documentary "The Road to Glory" about EuroBasket 1987, which was won by the Greece men's national basketball team.
 Since then, the song is considered by fans as the unofficial anthem of the team.

+The song was used as entrance music for professional wrestler Bryan Danielson on the independent circuit and in Ring of Honor (ROH) until September 2010, and again occasionally in All Elite Wrestling (AEW) since 2023.

 On 2 October 1990, just a few hours before the German reunification, the English segment of international radio broadcaster of former East Germany RBI, played the intro of the song while the female radio announcer says: "Our broadcast came to you from Radio Berlin International, the voice of the disappearing German Democratic Republic".

+The most popular radio station in Israel, Galei Tzahal, had a daily program between 2009 and 2015 that one of its regular sections was dubbed: "People who think that 'The Final Countdown' is the best song ever choose the best song ever in their opinion".
+In which a random fan of the show would have come on air for a short interview about themselves and their relation to the song before they would have been asked what is the best song ever in their opinion - and then 'The final countdown' would have been played in its entirety to seal the interview.

 The song and band Europe appeared in a 2015 USA television commercial for GEICO insurance, playing in a lunchroom as a microwave oven's timer is counting down toward zero seconds, saying if you're Europe, "you love a final countdown: it's what you do."

+The song became the unofficial theme song for the Arrested Development television series character, George Oscar "Gob" Bluth II, who used it as an opening to his magic act.

-The song was used as entrance music for professional wrestler Bryan Danielson on the independent circuit and in Ring of Honor.
+The song was featured in the teaser trailer for the fourth season of The Umbrella Academy.

-The song's opening strands was briefly used in a scene in DC League of Super-Pets, where the characters PB, Merton McSnurtle and Chip attempt to harness their newly-attained superpowers in a parody of a superhero training montage, only to clumsily fail in the process.